 Liz Geandreau, LPC has experience working with families in crisis to help them identify their strengths and coping mechanisms while working with them to resolve family problems to prevent future crises from occurring.
 Liz also has experience working through family struggles and utilizing their strengths to help identify issues that are keeping them from building healthy dynamic relationships.
 Liz brings authenticity and empathy to help foster a therapeutic relationship with her clients.

 Liz approaches her clients and families without judgment or blame, not seeing the individual as the problem but rather, sees the client’s struggle through a broader lens.
-Liz provides therapeutic intervention services to children, adolescents, couples and families using Trauma- informed care, Dialectical Behavioral Therapy (DBT), Ecosystemic Structural Family Therapy (ESFT), and Motivational Interviewing.
+Liz provides therapeutic intervention services to children, adolescents, couples and families using Trauma- informed care, Dialectical Behavioral Therapy (DBT), Ecosystemic Structural Family Therapy (ESFT), Somatic Therapy, and Motivational Interviewing.

 Education & Experience

 Liz holds a Master of Science in Counseling Psychology from Chatham University and a Bachelor’s Degree in Psychology from Washington & Jefferson College.

 Liz has an expertise in working with family dynamics.
 She has helped couples navigate through their struggles while establishing family boundaries.
 Liz has worked with families who have gone through various types of trauma as well as helping parents develop skills to deescalate crisis situations.
 She is passionate about working with families to help strengthen relationships and family bonds and to increase the parental system to be able to support their children better.
 Liz has completed rigorous trainings through the Western Psychiatric Institute and Clinic over the past two and a half years to develop competencies in family therapy.